bertolinimarco/aumyr-rpg-setting/docs/en/society/README.md

 # Society

-Aumyr is a continent populated by hundreds of creatures and is home to many races and cultures.
-Each civilization succeeds another, in an eternal cycle that does not seem to end.
-It almost always happens that the next civilization discovers the remains of a past race and draws power and knowledge from it.
+Aumyr is a continent populated by hundreds of creatures and is home to numerous races and cultures.
+Each civilization succeeds another, in an eternal cycle that does not seem to have an end.
+It almost always happens that the following civilization discovers the remains of a past race and draws its power and knowledge.
 The current state of the world is the result of thousands of years of stories and events.

 ## Natives

-Natives are a race vaguely similar to humans with olive and wild traits, with the only difference of a slightly elongated skull.
-Their culture and history is what most influenced the planet after the disappearance of the Askarians and until the arrival of the Five.
-They are thought to have owned settlements all over the continent, before they retired to the island-region of Inkari, following the People's War.
-Since then the whole island has become a kind of sacred ground where you can pass on their ancient culture called "Tradition", a complex amalgamation of parchments, writings, tables, prophecies and institutions.
+The Natives are a breed vaguely similar to humans with wild traits, the only difference being a slightly elongated skull.
+Their culture and history is what has most influenced the planet since the disappearance of the Askari and until the arrival of the Fives.
+They are believed to have settlements throughout the continent, prior to their retreat on the island-region of Inkari, following the War of Peoples.
+Since then, the entire island has become a sort of sacred land where they can pass on their ancient culture called "Tradition", a complex amalgamation of parchments, writings, tables, prophecies and institutions.

 ### Personality

-Half of them fear the legends of the ancient Askari because of the legends about the Mark, while the other half consider it only a past epoch and attribute to the curse different origins.
-Since the arrival of the Five on Aumyr, the natives have been considered by most of the population as a dispersed tribe: in the continental lands they are often gathered in reserves or other protected places, more or less isolated from the rest of the population.
-Since the year 2372 EC their union with other races is not considered a taboo, at least on the continent.
-The natives are excellent companions, proud and faithful.
-They admire initiative, and in general all those who manage to live their lives according to a personal moral code.
+Half of them fear the stories of the Ancient Askari because of the legends about the Mark, while the other half consider it only a past era lore, and attribute to the curse different origins.
+Since the arrival of the Five on Aumyr, the Natives are considered by most of the population as a scattered tribe: in continental lands they are often united in reserves or other protected places, more or less isolated from the rest of the population.
+In year 2372 CE their union with other breeds is not considered a taboo anymore, at least on the continent.
+The Natives are excellent companions, proud and faithful.
+They admire free spirit, and in general all those who manage to live their lives according to a personal moral code.

 ### Adventurers

-Natives who decide to leave Inkari and choose to become adventurers often have as their desire to know their destiny, atone for some guilt or simply discover new cultures.
-Their curious and brilliant nature helps to make them suitable to play any role within a group of adventurers, although it is not uncommon to find lonely and introverted natives who prefer a life away from the glories and comforts of civilization.
+Native people who decide to leave Inkari and choose to become adventurers often want to know their destiny, amend sins, or simply discover new cultures.
+Their curious and brilliant nature contributes to making them suitable for any role within a group of adventurers, although it is not uncommon to find solitary and introverted natives who prefer a life away from the glory and comfort of civilization.

-### A tormented past
+### A Tormented Past

-All natives suffer from a curse called the Mark.
+All Natives suffer from a curse called "the Mark".
 It is a kind of genetic virus that makes it very difficult for newborns to survive.
-For these reasons, the death of one of them is seen as a moment of shared mourning and the offspring is held in the highest regard.
-Some old wise men consider it a punishment of the ancient Askarians for profaning their graves and this has given rise to a whole series of stories and beliefs that have deeply marked the cultural and social aspect of their evolution from the time of the People's War until today.
+For these reasons, the death of one of them is seen as a shared mourning moment and the offspring is held in great consideration.
+A few wise old sages consider the Mark a punishment of the ancient Askari for having profaned their tombs during the millennia, and this has given rise to a whole series of stories and beliefs that have profoundly marked the cultural and social aspect of their evolution from the times of the Wars of Peoples to today.

-### Pride and curiosity
+### Pride and Curiosity

-The centre of their corporate structure is a dynastic family structure called the Tribe.
-Each tribe has a key figure called Xoraki, a sort of elderly householder, whether male or female.
-The natives love to earn a living, many are mercenaries but among them there are also adventurers.
-Of curious nature, almost childish.
-Those who practice magic often make it an inordinate, sometimes superfluous (eg: spells to sweep the floors, create small objects, pour water, lift heavy loads, etc. ...).
-Because of this passion, some of the most brilliant (or fanatical) of arcane or divine magic are Native.
-As for physical abilities, those who focus on the arts of survival and battle usually become excellent warriors, barbarians or rangers.
+The centre of their corporate structure is a family structure of dynastic style called Tribe.
+Each Tribe has a key figure called Xoraki, a sort of old-fashioned head of household, male or female.
+Native people love to earn a living, many are mercenaries but among them there are also adventurers.
+Of curious nature, almost childish, those who practice magic often make it an excessive use, sometimes superfluous (e. g.: spells for sweeping floors, creating small objects, pouring water, lifting heavy loads, etc.).
+Because of this passion, some of the most ingenious (or fanatical) of arcane or divine magic, are Natives.
+As for physical skills, those who focus on their physical traits become excellent warriors, barbarians or rangers.

 ### Passion and loyalty

-The nature of a Native is centered on respect for Independence, Freedom and Tradition.
-These three moral cornerstones have led the Natives to be a people that tends to be tolerant, though very jealous of their own historical heritage that they call Tradition.
+The character of a native is centered on respect for independence, freedom and tradition.
+These three moral values have led the Native people to be a tangentially tolerant, albeit very jealous of their historical heritage they call "The Tradition".

 ### Culture

-For a Native, the external behaviour of an individual is the result of an alternation of opposite, complementary and inseparable internal states.
-They are free spirits who hate all forms of coercion.
+For a Native, an individual's external behavior is the result of an alternation of opposing, complementary and inseparable inner states.
+They are free spirits, who hate every form of constriction.
 They tend to observe the world around them as an infinite network of causes and consequences.
-The heavy burden of the Mark and its mysterious origin has deeply influenced them, and it is very rare for their character to reach extremes of benevolence or evil.
+The heavy burden of the Mark and its mysterious origin has profoundly influenced them, and it is very rare that their character reaches extremes of benevolence or wickedness.

 ### Religion

-Almost all the natives adore the Great Father and the Great Mother.
-Native theology does not recognize the Five as independent divinities, but as "emanations" of the Great Father and the Great Mother, in turn "children" of a higher entity.
+Almost all the Natives adore the Great Father and the Great Mother.
+The theology of the natives does not recognize the Fives as independent deities, but as "emanations" of the Great Father and Great Mother, or "childrens" of a higher entity.

 ### The Mark